 As we argue in our article on fulfilling work, if you find work that you’re good at and that helps others, then you’ll already be a long way towards a fulfilling career.
 Gaining career capital is also important for your personal success and growth.

 However, there are some other ingredients of job satisfaction that aren’t fully covered by the factors already listed.
 These include having engaging work that absorbs your attention, working with people you like, the job meeting your basic needs (with regards to salary, working hours etc.) and it fitting with the rest of your life.
 To cover these, we list “supportive conditions” as a separate factor, and include all of these matters under it.

 If we factor the role-impact and personal fit components out of job satisfaction, then we can write the whole set of factors as follows:

 Here are some tips for balancing the different factors against each other:

-- The more uncertain you are about the long-run, the more you should prioritize flexible career capital over narrow career capital.
+The more uncertain you are about the long-run, the more you should prioritise flexible career capital over narrow career capital.
 Flexible career capital is career capital that’s useful in many different roles.

 The value of exploration

 Career decisions are highly uncertain, and so often the most valuable thing you can do is learn more about your options.
 That way, you’ll be able to make better decisions in the long-run.

 Sometimes this means that it can be worth taking an option just as an experiment.
 For this reason, in the past we sometimes added “exploration value” to the framework.
 Today, we think this is a little confusing, so we took it out (instead we factored into our advice on finding the right career).
 However, we still think the idea is right – often the most important thing is to try out lots of options.

 Here are some questions to consider when assessing each factor.
 We don’t give all our reasoning for this break-down – it’s available in the main career guide articles.